Mute (2018 film): Plot

-Naadirah's address leads Leo to Oswald.
-When Leo expresses interest in a picture of Naadirah, Oswald assumes Leo works for Maksim's underling Nicky Simsek, who is skimming money from Maksim's prostitutes.
+Taunted by Stuart at the club, Leo fights him again and gets fired.
+Unable to contact Naadirah, Leo asks her roommate Luba for help, but she refuses.
+Following an address Naadirah wrote on his notepad, Leo finds Oswald.
+Oswald assumes Leo works for Nicky Simsek, Maksim's underling who is skimming money from Maksim's prostitutes.
 Leo meets with Simsek, who is babysitting Josie.
 Leo befriends Josie and leaves the money from Oswald and a note incriminating Simsek in front of Maksim's henchmen.